roost-io/features/src/roost/README.md

 # Roost Cluster Creation

-A feature to launch kubernetes cluster from Codespace using Roost.
+A feature to launch kubernetes cluster (on AWS EC2 Instances) from Codespace using Roost.

 ## Example Usage